 Extra security for travelers to Europe

 On the upside, the Citi ThankYou Preferred Card – Low Intro APRs may be the most accessible consumer credit card with an embedded EMV chip for use in Europe.
 American visitors who stray too far beyond tourist zones have expressed increasing frustration about merchants’ refusal to accept magnetic stripe cards.
 Even though Visa and MasterCard agreements state that merchants should take cards anywhere you see their logos, magnetic stripe cloning has run rampant in some parts of Europe, forcing some retailers to only accept chip-and-PIN transactions.

 Until recently, only a handful of business and luxury travel credit cards carried the chip you’ll need for universal acceptance in Europe and a few other parts of the world.
-Citi ThankYou Preferred Card – Low Intro APRs includes an EMV chip by default.
-However, Citi still charges this account’s customers a 3 percent foreign transaction fee.
-That’s a high enough fee to make you consider Chase’s British Airways Signature Visa or Citi’s own ThankYou Premier Card, neither of which add the surcharge.
-You might also consider carrying any of Capital One’s surcharge-free cards, breaking out the Citi ThankYou Preferred Card – Low Intro APRs card as a backup when your cashier will only process chip-and-PIN.
+Citi ThankYou Preferred Card includes an EMV chip by default.
+However, Citi charges this account’s customers a foreign transaction fee.
+Consider Chase’s British Airways Signature Visa or Citi’s own ThankYou Premier Card, neither of which add the surcharge.
+You might also consider carrying any of Capital One’s surcharge-free cards, breaking out the Citi ThankYou Preferred Card as a backup when your cashier will only process chip-and-PIN.

 Summary: A strong start, but not the go-to rewards card in Citi’s lineup.